wingsweihua/stable-baselines/.github/ISSUE_TEMPLATE/issue-template.md

 ---

+**Important Note: We do not do technical support, nor consulting** and don't answer personal questions per email.

 If you have any questions, feel free to create an issue with the tag [question].
 If you wish to suggest an enhancement or feature request, add the tag [feature request].
 If you are submitting a bug report, please fill in the following details.

 **Describe the bug**
 A clear and concise description of what the bug is.